StreetWise Hebrew: Creative Lessons with Guy Sharett

 Picture

 But maybe I should tell you a bit about myself first.
 I grew up in the Israeli coastal town of Ashdod.
 My Dad was a kibbutznik tugboat skipper at the the Ashdod Port, and my Mom was a painter and ceramist.
 My Dad, who sailed throughout the world, knew a thing or two about the loneliness felt by sailors.
 He'd invite them to our home, so I had a chance to hear and try out different languages and learn about other cultures.
-I'd come home on a given evening to find a Croatian ship engineer, a Filipino sailor and a German captain chatting with Dad about bow propellers.
+I'd come home on a given evening to find a Croatian chief engineer, a Filipino sailor and a German captain chatting with Dad about bow propellers.

 Picture